-U.S. Stocks On Track For Weekly Gains
+U.S. Stocks on Track for Weekly Gains

 Continue Reading Below

-Shares of pharmaceutical companies and biotechnology firms jumped following some positive drug trial results, and on Wednesday the Nasdaq Biotechnology Index posted its biggest one-day gain since the day after the presidential election.
-Health-care companies also rose as investors largely brushed off potential risks for the sector by the Senate Republicans' plans to overhaul the Affordable Care Act.
+Shares of pharmaceutical companies and biotechnology firms jumped this week following some positive drug trial results.
+Health-care companies joined the climb throughout the week, including Thursday when Senate Republicans unveiled their plans to overhaul the Affordable Care Act.
+Though the S&P 500's health-care sector pared gains on Friday, it is on pace to post its biggest weekly rise since the presidential election.

-Health care's gains helped offset a tough week for energy companies.
-The price of oil tumbled during the week as U.S.-traded crude oil re-entered a bear market.
-The drop pressured shares of energy companies and equipment makers as lower oil prices can hurt their profit margins.
-Many investors expected the price of oil had stabilized in recent months, and had purchased energy shares on expectations of a return to earnings growth.
-The sharp fall in U.S.-traded crude oil this week calls that investment thesis into question.
+Energy companies and equipment makers, however, fell during much of the week as U.S.-traded crude oil tumbled, since lower oil prices can hurt their profit margins.
+U.S.-traded oil entered a bear market this week by falling more than 20% from a recent high in February.
+Investors are watching the energy market closely as it has been critical for the earnings recovery in the U.S. The sector is expected to account for nearly half of the S&P 500's earnings growth in the second quarter, according to FactSet.

-Oil prices have been a drag on stock markets this week, on pace to end the week more than 4% lower and off roughly 12% from the start of the month.
-The S&P 500 energy sector is down 2.9% for the week, its biggest loss since September.
+"There's now a bit of a concern that energy companies will not be able to meet earnings forecasts going forward for the year," said JJ Kinahan, chief market strategist at TD Ameritrade.

 Continue Reading Below